MavenEcoSys/MavenEcoSysResearch/README.md

   CVE(referred from CVE) | Patch | AFFECT_GAV_ID(referred from ARTIFACT)
   ```

-This dataset contains **300 CVE** and the detailed information of the corresponding patches and affected artifacts.
+This dataset contains CVEs and the detailed information of the corresponding patches and affected artifacts.

 ## Downstream response